 - Once you've logged on, select Students Menu under My Toolbox

-You will receive a reminder email prior to your NSO date.
-To verify registration:
+You'll receive a reminder email prior to your NSO date.

 If you are unable to register online, please contact the Registration office directly at (815) 455-8588 to finalize your registration.